False Memory OCD and Real Event OCD

 Personal support routes

-If this pattern is taking time, affecting relationships, sleep, work, study, or your ability to feel present, it may be worth discussing with a qualified mental health professional.
+If this pattern is taking up time, affecting relationships, sleep, work, study, or your ability to feel present, it may be worth discussing with a qualified mental health professional.

 Psychotherapy and counselling in Dublin or online | Make an appointment | Fees | Contact | OCD hub